-The first section for no primer, the next section for BIN Shellac based primer, the next for Clear Shellac, the next for BULLS EYE 123 primer tinted grey, and the last section for Country Chic Paint’s clear bonding primer.
+The first section is for no primer, the next section for BIN shellac based primer, the next for Clear Shellac, the next for Bulls Eye 123 primer tinted grey, and the last section for Country Chic Paint’s clear bonding primer.

 Then I painted the primer into their taped off sections.

 *Yes, I could have and maybe should have tried some other great bonding primers.

 **But these 4 primers are what I already had on hand, and for the most part, they are really easy to get at your local hardware store or online.

 FOUR MORE primers that I WANT TO TEST out are STIX, Dixie Belle Slick Stick, KILZ, and Cover Stain.
 You can check out my Zinsser Cover Stain Primer Review here, but I didn’t test it out compared to these other primers.

 First up was the Clear Shellac primer because I used the spray can.
 I covered the other sections so I wouldn’t get shellac on them, and then I sprayed the clear shellac in a sanded section and a not sanded section.

 Why Clear Shellac?